firmai/firmai/TEMPLATE.md

 I'm Derek, a professor at NYU, teaching Machine Learning in Financial Engineering, and the founder of [Sov.ai](https://sov.ai/).

 - My interests are in synthetic data generation, agent-based simulators, and asset management using machine learning.
-- I have worked on projects at HSBC, Alan Turing Insitute, Oxford-MAN Institute and other large quantitative funds.
+- I have worked on projects at HSBC, Cubist, G-Research, and other large quantitative funds.
+- And was a researcher at the Alan Turing Insitute, University of Cambridge, and the Oxford-MAN Institute of Quant Finance.

 <table width="100%">